Diamantina River: Wildlife

 The 3400 km2 floodplain of the lower reaches of the Diamantina has been identified as an Important Bird Area by BirdLife International because it has been estimated to support at least 450,000 waterbirds when in flood, as well as globally significant numbers of the nankeen night-heron, royal spoonbill, little curlew, Australian bustard, grey grasswren, inland dotterel, cinnamon quail-thrush and pied honeyeater.

 History

 The river is ephemeral but floods periodically following heavy rainfall events in the catchment.
 During the floods of 1940 the mailman, Harry Ding, completed his round using a motorboat and Cooper Creek was measured at around 27 mi wide.
 In 1950 flooding covered some 3000 sqmi, with the river described as a raging torrent 30 mi wide.

+In 1960, Ben Murray reported that in 1890 a massacre of about forty indigenous people took place at the Cooninghera Waterhole on the Diamantina River in South Australia.
+The killings were effected by colonial stockmen and pastoralists, apparently in reprisal for the murder of a station cook who had allegedly raped an indigenous female.

 Karuwali (also known as Garuwali, Dieri) is a language of far western Queensland.
 The Karuwali language region includes the landscape within the local government boundaries of the Diamantina Shire Council, including the localities of Betoota and Haddon Corner.